Universal Mixed Elliptic Motives: Universal Mixed Elliptic Motives

 \subsection{Variants: higher levels and more decorations}

-One can make a similar definition of mixed elliptic motives over $\M_{1,n+\vec{r}/\O_{K,S}}^\lambda$ where $r+n>0$, $\lambda$ is a level given by a congruence subgroup of $\SL_2(\Z)$, and $\O_{K,S}$ is the ring of $S$-integers of a number field $K$.
-One first has to choose an integrally defined tangent vector $\vv_o$ with everywhere good reduction.
-(That is, a tangent vector defined over $\O_{K,S}$ that is non-zero mod $\wp$ for all prime ideals $\wp$ of $\O_{K,S}$.)
-Once $r+n>2$, there are several possible choices of base point.
+When $r+n>0$, one can make a similar definition of mixed elliptic motives over the moduli stack $\M_{1,n+\vec{r}/\O_N}[N]$ of decorated genus 1 curves with a level $N\ge 1$ structure, where $\O_N = \Z[\bmu_N,1/N]$.
+One first has to choose an integrally defined tangent vector $\vv_o$ at a cusp with everywhere good reduction.
+(That is, a tangent vector defined over $\O_N$ that is non-zero mod $\wp$ for all prime ideals $\wp$ of $\O_N$.)
+When $N>1$ or $r+n>2$, there are several possible choices of tangent vector $\vv_0$.
 All give equivalent categories of mixed elliptic motives.
 This will be proved in \cite{hain:nodal}.
-However, the cases $(n,r) \in \{(1,0),(2,0),(0,\uu)\}$ are the most relevant for our immediate purposes.

-The category of mixed elliptic motives over $\M_{1,\uu}[N]_{/\Z[\bmu_N,1/N]}$ should be interesting.
-The coordinate ring of its tannakian fundamental group should be an ind-object of $\MTM(\Z[\bmu_N,1/N])$ and there might be an interesting connection to Deligne's work \cite{deligne:N}.
+The coordinate ring of the tannakian fundamental group of level $N$ universal mixed elliptic motives should be an ind-object of $\MTM(\O_N)$ and there might be an interesting connection to Deligne's work \cite{deligne:N}.